openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/export.rst

 ******

 1. It is also possible to obtain a ``.zip``  archive with OpenVINO model and demo to run on your own testing images with visualization possibility.
-Exported archive will consist of the following file structure:
+The exported archive will consist of the following file structure:

 - ``LICENSE``
 - ``README.md``